New Orleans zoo closed after jaguar escapes and kills six animals

 The Audubon Zoo in New Orleans closed on Saturday after a jaguar escaped and killed six animals before it was sedated.

 The incident occurred at 7:20 a.m. local time when Valerio, a 3-year-old jaguar, slipped out of its habitat.
-There were no human injuries and the staff was able to get the feline back into its night house over the course of the next hour, according to a press conference Saturday.
+There were no human injuries and the staff was able to get the feline back into its night house over the course of the next hour, officials said at a press conference Saturday.

 The zoo also stated that they have practices in place that are meant to prevent these incidents.